LucaIgnatescu/FlatEarthProject/README.md

 Let’s see if you can do it!

-## Hosting
+## Architecture

-The frontend is hosted on S3 and served with CloudFront.
+- The frontend is hosted on S3 and served with CloudFront.

-The backend is hosted with ECS in Fargate mode, behind an Application Load Balancer.
-It is currently setup for a 2AZ deployment in us-east-2, with private subnets for the containers and public ones for the load balancer.
+- The backend is ran serverless through API Gateway and AWS Lambda, and it is written in Go.
+The source code can be found in [this](https://github.com/LucaIgnatescu/FlatEarthBackend) repository.

-The database is an RDS Postgres cluster.
+- The database is an RDS Postgres cluster, and it is in a private subnet.
+- To provide internet connectivity for external apis, we use a custom NAT Instance hosted in a public subnet.
+- DNS is managed through Route53.